 What’s more, once the effects of the drugs or alcohol wear off, those feelings are still there.
 That makes it more likely the person will turn to drugs and alcohol again, only this time, in greater amounts to extend that temporary “high.”
 In a short period of time, “occasional use” can turn into a full-blown dependency or addiction problem.

-Emerald Neuro-Recovery Centers focuses on treatments that help the body combat depression and substance abuse naturally by replacing and supplementing depleted levels of of essential amino acids and a special chemical called nicotinamide adenine dinucleotide (NAD).
+Emerald Neuro-Recovery Centers focuses on treatments that help the body combat depression and substance abuse.
+Our all natural process replaces and supplements depleted levels of essential amino acids.
+More specifically a special chemical called nicotinamide adenine dinucleotide (NAD).
 Both amino acids and NAD play vital roles in helping your body function normally at the cellular level.

-NAD and amino acids (called NAD+ therapy) are especially important for healing and recovery from depression and substance abuse disorders.
-Derived from vitamin B, NAD works to help repair damaged tissues and nerve receptors in your brain and elsewhere in your body, helping to restore normal chemical balances necessary for recovery and a return to good health.
+NAD and amino acids are especially important for healing and recovery from depression and substance abuse disorders.
+Derived from vitamin B, NAD works to help repair damaged tissues and nerve receptors in your brain.
+It also assists elsewhere in your body, helping to restore normal chemical balances necessary for recovery and a return to good health.

-During treatment, the special NAD+ solution is delivered intravenously, so these important nutrients and building blocks reach your tissues and organs more directly and at higher concentrations compared to oral supplements.
+During treatment, an IV solution is delivered intravenously.
+The medical procedure is the fastest way to get these nutrients in the body.
+These important nutrients and building blocks reach your tissues and organs more directly and at higher concentrations compared to oral supplements.
 Plus, the solution used in your treatment can be adjusted and customized to suit your specific needs for optimal results.

 Compassionate, non-judgmental help for depression and addiction

-Overcoming substance abuse and depression is a long road, and it’s one you shouldn’t try to travel on your own.
-At Emerald Neuro-Recovery Centers, we help men and women get the help their bodies need to battle substance abuse problems and mood disorders so they can enjoy a lifetime of better health and wellness.
+Overcoming substance abuse and depression is a long road.
+It’s one you shouldn’t try to travel on your own.
+At Emerald Neuro-Recovery Centers, we are one of a few that offer this service.
+NAD gets these critical amino acids where they are needed to treat addiction.
+It ‘s also effective for behavioral health disorders.
+Getting these puts you on the road to a lifetime of better health and wellness.
 Don’t face your battle alone.
 We can help.
-To learn more about the confidential, patient-centered treatments we offer, contact the practice today.
+To learn more about the confidential, patient-centered treatments contact us at our drug rehabs Carmel Indiana substance abuse treatment centers today.